 - Reinstall the filter into the clips and close the front panel.

-- Danby Portable AC Error Codes – Problems and Meaning - May 25, 2023
+- Comfort Aire AC Error Codes – Problems And Their Meaning - November 15, 2023